sstockard/sstockard.github.io/index.md

 **Relevant Coursework:** Introduction to Bioinformatics, Analysis of  Large-Scale Genomic Data, Introduction to C++, SQL Fundamentals, Research and Problem Solving, Fundamentals of Grant Writing.

+Please feel free to contact me with questions: sinclairstockard[at]gmail.com

 ## Recent Projects

 * [Descrepancies in Variant Databases for BRCA1 Mutations](./variants.md)